 Hurricane Dorian has caused a "disastrous outcome" in the Bahamas, said the minister of national security for the Bahamas.
 Dorian, a category 5 storm when it hit the Bahamas, is the strongest hurricane on record to hit the island nation and has caused catastrophic damage.

-With your help, we will send 25 shipping containers over the next four weeks filled with emergency supplies including water, food, medicines and other essential supplies.
+With your help, we are continuing to send shipping containers filled with emergency supplies including water, food, medicines and other essential supplies.

 Cyclone Idai completely demolished their home and all of their belongings, including the little food they had managed to store up.
 The floodwaters from the storm also destroyed their farm...